dbltnk/participant-observer/design-doc.md

 * **Platform:** Widescreen computers and laptops.
 * **Input:** Mouse and keyboard (WASD for movement, mouse for interaction).
-* **Technology Stack:** HTML/CSS/JS. **Vanilla JavaScript** will be used for game logic and rendering.
-Basic UI elements will be handled directly with HTML/CSS.
-If a minimal library is needed for specific graphics or animation, **p5.js** is a lightweight option that can be included via a CDN, requiring no installation.
+* **Technology Stack:** HTML/CSS/JS with **Phaser 3** for game engine and rendering.
+All game objects are rendered as emoji text sprites using Phaser's text system.
+UI elements are handled through Phaser's native UI components.
 * **Game Session:** Single-player, single-session.
 No save or load functionality in V1.
 * **Random Seed:** Every game uses a random seed, displayed on-screen.
 V2 will allow loading games from a specific seed.
 An empty seed input will result in a random seed, which will then be displayed.
-Default seed is 1.
+Default seed is 23.

 ---